-Where to eat during your 2-days in Brussels
+Where to eat during your day trip to Brussels

 There are plenty of really good restaurants and bars in Brussels.
-The culinary scene is so good that one could come for a weekend in Brussels and do nothing but eat and drink.
+The culinary scene is so good that you could come spend your entire Brussels day trip doing nothing but eat and drink.

-Map of all things to do during your weekend break in Brussels
+Map of all things to do in Brussels for one day

 To help you navigate the various different things to do during your weekend in Brussels, I plotted them on a map for you.
 Check out the interactive Google Maps if you want a closer look, or alternatively sneak a peek at the below image.
 Green pins indicate day one, red pins indicate day two and yellow pins are the option activities of day three.